kSanquist/banking-application/README.md

     1. Create an account
     2. Log into an existing account
     3. Exit the program
+  - Verifying admin password is also done here
 ### Creating an account
   - When creating an account the user is asked to enter personal info:
     - First and last name